 GIMP is available free of charge on Windows, macOS, and Linux.
 The next version is currently in development, although the GIMP team hasn’t specified a release date as yet.

 Paint Tool SAI, as you can probably guess from the name, is entirely focused on digital painting.
 It’s an extremely lightweight and responsive program with very impressive digital painting tools.
 It has a dedicated following of digital artists who create additional brushes and plugins to expand its default options.

-Paint Tool SAI is only available for Windows and costs ¥5500, which is approximately $50 USD at the current exchange rate.
-Version 1 has not been updated since 2016, although Paint Tool SAI v2.0 is currently in development and will be made available as a free upgrade for anyone who purchases the earlier version.
+Paint Tool SAI is only available for Windows and costs approximately $52 USD at the current exchange rate.
+Version 1 has not been updated since 2016, although Paint Tool SAI v2.0 will be made available as a free upgrade for anyone who purchases the earlier version.

 The Single Sentence Explanation

 GIMP is a much better all-around image editor that includes some decent painting options, while Paint Tool SAI is an excellent digital painting app with almost no other image editing capabilities at all.

 When comparing software, it’s important to outline the criteria that I’m using in the review.
 Paint Tool SAI and GIMP don’t exactly overlap, so some of these categories will be a little bit different than usual because I’m guessing you’re most curious about how they compare to digital painting tools.

 - Digital Painting Tools

 - The Learning Curve